ElvenTools/elven-nft-minter-sc/README.md

 ### What is it?

-You are reading about the Smart Contract designed for the MultiversX (Elrond) blockchain.
+You are reading about the Smart Contract designed for the MultiversX blockchain.
 Its primary purpose is to provide a simple logic for minting and buying a previously configured collection of NFTs.
 It does it in a randomized way.
 Version 1 of it supports:

 - issuing the collection token
 - setting the proper roles